African Salad: How to Make (Abacha and Ugba / ukpaka)

 Abacha also called tapioca is made from cassava tubers (yuca in Spanish).
 The cassava tuber is peeled, boiled, shredded/grated,

-The sliced cassava is thoroughly immersed in cold water overnight, washed very well and dried beneath the sun.
+The sliced cassava is thoroughly immersed in cold water overnight, washed very well, and dried beneath the sun.

 Nigerians especially the Igbos are known for their traditional culture.

-Abacha food is one of such foods/appetizer.
+Abacha food is one such food/appetizer.

 How to Prepare African Salad